JavaHamster/.github/profile/README.md

 ## Info

-JHamster is our software diploma project where you can learn programming while plaing with our hamster.
+JHamster is our software diploma project where you can learn programming while playing with our hamster.

 for more information write an email: info.jhamster@gmail.com